hyejin-seok/world-heart-NGO-page/README.md

 - HTML: The structure of the web pages is defined using HTML5.
 - SCSS: CSS styles are written using SCSS preprocessor to enhance maintainability and modularity.
-- Vanilla JavaScript: The application logic and interactivity are implemented using vanilla JavaScript for simplicity and performance.
+- Vanilla JavaScript: The logic and interactivity are implemented using vanilla JavaScript for simplicity and performance.
 - Webpack: Webpack is used as a module bundler to manage dependencies and optimize the build process.
 [Webpack](https://webpack.js.org/)